Zhang Xiaotao: "Joyful Time" display

 This display took place in Oakland, California at the Pacific Bridge Gallery.

 Zhang Xiaotao's "A Joyful Time," displays huge oil and watercolor paintings inviting viewers into a bright underwater world of copulating frogs and intertwined human forms, the reaction "elated and free" may come to mind.
 In the display amphibious creatures float unencumbered in washes of blue, green, and orange paint, with their outlines making whimsical, eye-pleasing shapes.
 Perhaps this is a reflection of Xiaotao's background.
 Xiaotao nearly drowned as a child and is afraid of water and he comes from a country whose reproductive policies are heavy-handed and punitive.

 In Zhang's opinion, oil paint is made to reflect the character of an ancient culture while embracing modern themes and colors.
 Fish, snakes, human faces, beer mugs, and condoms are repeating elements used by Xiaotao which appear in intricate layers of paint that defy opacity.
 The creatures' hues are often the blues and greens of the traditional Chinese pottery and carvings that can be found in jade markets, but placed in front of or behind the animals' outlines are shapes and symbols that would challenge, if not startle, any unsuspecting market regular.

 In more than one painting, a pair of frogs hug blissfully, doggie-style.
 They are free-falling, not anchored to anything except each other-getting ready, perhaps, for their parachutes to open.
 On one canvas, they look skyward against a backdrop of floating clouds.
 On another surface, their background is a motif of human couplings taken from an ancient Chinese "pillow book" of how-to positions for adults.

 The repetitiveness of the pillow-book images evokes pop art.
-But where Andy Warhol used a checkerboard of soup cans or Marilyn's head, here the repeated element is always erotic: trios and couples in sexual play, sprinkled lightly across the backdrop.
-They make the canvas, from a distance, look like a textile, like a bed sheet.
+Where Andy Warhol used a checkerboard of soup cans or Marilyn's head, here the repeated element is erotic: trios and couples in sexual play, sprinkled across the backdrop.
+From a distance, the canvas can look like a textile, such as a bed sheet.

 While pop artists of the '50s and '60s were paying homage to postwar consumerism and icons of mass-production, China was still in the throes of the Cultural Revolution.
 But here Zhang turns to his artistic predecessors and, as if making up for lost time, incorporates their method.
 Even the vibrant sheen that some of his paintings seem to give off is reminiscent of silk screening, a mass-production technique that Warhol adopted in the early 1960s.